sha-red/pandora/vm/README.txt

 this will create a vdi image in pandora/

 == VirtualBox Usage ==
-Now you can create a new VirtualBox machine, use vdi image as existing hard disk.
+Now you can create a new VirtualBox machine, select Linux/Ubuntu and use vdi image as existing hard disk.

-Before starting up you have to adjust some settings:
+Before starting up:
- In System -> Processor enable PAE/NX
- In Storage remove disk from SATA Controller
-            add disk to IDE Controler and enable "Use host I/O cache"

  In Network -> Adpater 1 set to Bridged Adapter with your connected controller

 == Use for development ==
 Login via ssh or in terminal as pandora with password pandora

+  ssh pandora@pandora.local

 Adjust your bzr configuration with bzr whoami: bzr whoami "Pando the Panda <pan.do@pan.do>"